 - Auditions and/or interviews are required for entrance to the School of Performing Arts.
 Information about auditions will be sent to each applicant upon receipt of application.
 Students will be notified on or before March 31 regarding audition results, provided the student has been admitted based on academic review by the Office of Undergraduate Admissions.
 Visit the School of Performing Arts web site for more details.

-*NOTE: Pace Performing Arts auditions and interviews students for fall term entrance only.
-The next round of auditions and interviews will take place from December through March for Fall 2014.
+Please note: Pace Performing Arts auditions and interviews will take place from December through March for Fall 2015.

 Four-Year BS in Nursing Program (Westchester Campus Only)